chingu-voyages/voyage-project-tier2-color-explorer/README.md

 ![Color theory example site](./assets/colowheel1.png)

-This voyage takes an even more thrilling turn as Chingu introduces the integration of the OpenAI API for the first time.
+This voyage takes an even more thrilling turn as Chingu introduces the integration of the OpenAI for the first time.
 With this powerful tool at your disposal, you'll craft an innovative solution enabling users to uncover their ideal color combinations.

 So, grab your color wheels and dive into coding!